Dear Skating Families!

-As we start the second part of our skating season, I am sending out some information about your skaters' test records.
-Sorry for the long email, but as being our kids' / skaters' advocates, we should take the responsibility to make sure that all their hard work and corresponding achievements are being recorded correctly with Skate Canada.
+As being our kids' / skaters' advocates, we should take the responsibility to make sure that all their hard work and corresponding achievements are being recorded correctly with Skate Canada.

 As your skaters take tests, all the results are electronically submitted to Skate Canada by the test chair and subsequently processed by Skate Canada and recorded in the skater's electronic skate Canada file - retries and passes.
 A skater's test record can be accessed via her/his Skate Canada number (which - if you don't have it handy - can be found on your skater's account on our Springbank -FSC website).